daydin/BenchRestTest/README.md

 These modules need to be downloaded (using pip or other package managers) and the python path and system path variables needs to point to the directories containing the modules.

-There are two versions of the code, using a Data Frame (allows accessing variables by name) and using a List (uses hard-coded indices).
+There are two versions of the code, one using a Data Frame (allows accessing variables by name, which would likely be my preferred method) and using a List (uses hard-coded indices, less elegant).